 The HD in the Taylormade Stealth 2 HD Driver stands for high draw, which makes it our top pick for best driver for a slice.

-We learned a lot in the process of developing our Taylormade Stealth 2 HD Driver Review.
+We learned a lot in the process of testing the Taylormade Stealth 2 HD Driver.
 We've seen some of the initial reaction of the professionals who are playing drivers in this line, and there have been mixed reviews.
 We understand why.

 The Stealth 2 HD brings a lot of great technological advancements to the table.
 It is designed to help you hit the ball farther, straighter, and more consistently.
 Unfortunately, that means it is also harder to move the golf ball.